 - Custodial credit risk is the risk that, in the event of failure of the counterparty (e.g., broker-dealer) to a transaction, the Program will not be able to recover the value of investments or collateral securities that are in the possession of another party.
 The deposit account is FDIC-insured up to \$250,000 but is not collateralized.
 Money market funds are not insured or collateralized.
 Securities of the U.S. government were registered and held by the Program's agent in the Program's name. - Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
-This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization, such as Standard & Poor's Ratings Services, Moody's Investors Service, Inc., and Fitch Ratings.
-As of June 30, 2015, the deposit account was rated AA1 by Moody's, AA- by Standard & Poor's and AA by Fitch.
-Standard & Poor's rating for U.S. government and federal agencies securities was AA+.
-Fitch's rating for the government fund was A. All remaining investments were rated AAA.
+This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization, such as S&P Global Ratings, Moody's Investors Service, Inc., and Fitch Ratings.
+As of June 30, 2016, the deposit account was rated Aa1 by Moody's, AA- by S&P and AA by Fitch.
+Fitch rated one money market fund with an A. All remaining investments were rated AAA.

-NOTES TO STATEMENTS OF CASH RECEIPTS AND DISBURSEMENTS FOR THE FISCAL YEARS ENDED JUNE 30, 2015 AND 2014
+NOTES TO STATEMENTS OF CASH RECEIPTS AND DISBURSEMENTS FOR THE FISCAL YEARS ENDED JUNE 30, 2016 AND 2015